Collaboration

 There are a number of different question types that you can develop, for support in writing the following please visit:

-- Multiple choice questions, download guide to writing Multiple Choice Questions.
+- For Multiple choice questions, download Guide to writing Multiple Choice Questions (PDF, 106kb).

 - For new ideas refer to the inspiration tab in Mentimeter and they will explore how you can use different question types.